 For clarity, the OpenStreetMap dataset will be used here, which can be imported from this map server in different ways.
 The OpenStreetMap offers large raw GIS data for any location you need.
 The dataset is maintained by several hundred thousand contributors around the world.

 The key thing is based on the maxspeed tag, used for roads and waterways in OpenStreetMap, which defines the maximum speed of the given road.
-We can add into the query result
+We can add to the query result

 The Geofabrik.de is the download server for the OpenStreetMap datasets, which is supposed to encourage societies to share their innovations and potential ideas.
 Moreover, this data is mostly free of most kinds of license restrictions.
 In practice, the dataset available in this service can be distributed in any way and through any channel.